 What type of computer do I need?

-Does ECU offer low prices for computers?
+Does ECU offer competitive pricing for its computers?

 What if I don’t have a computer?

 If you don’t have a computer, don't stress!
 ECU has nearly 100 computer labs across campus and in residence halls.
 Visit the Student Computer Labs map to locate a lab or check seat availability.
 Need a particular printer or software?
 Visit the lab search page.